Airboating in Florida is a great way to see what the wetlands are like. So many endangered species to enjoy along the way.

 Our boat ride was in December, normally when the water is low and there isn’t a lot of green, the beauty is still so worth the trip.
 If you look closely in the picture above you will see one of the loudest birds in the country called a Limpkin.
 Not very attractive but makes up in its piercing cries.
 Their diet consists of eating snails.
 I could use those birds at my house.

 Another one of the wetlands beauties is the Bald Cypress tree and “knees” which come up from the ground around them.
-Studies say the “knees” are what helps the tree soak up oxygen and keep the tree stable in the water.
+Studies say the “knees” are what help the tree soak up oxygen and keep the tree stable in the water.
 Such an interesting sight to see.
 Bald Cypress trees can live hundreds of years here in Florida.
 The Senator, a bald cypress that grew near Longwood in Seminole County until it was tragically burned in 2012 and was estimated to be about 3,500 years old.

 Most wetlands are covered by growth and a great play area for gators to hide and watch and wait.